 Look into your potential resources

 Many jobs and schools offer resources that you might not be aware of.
 Check to see if there are helpful links, guidance counselors or fun groups you could join.
 If you’re not affiliated with a company or school, look into your neighborhood and community resources as those can also be helpful.
+Check out this helpful article for more information on online counseling and how it could be a benefit to you!

 Some of these tips may seem obvious or maybe they may seem impractical, but practicing each of these things on a daily basis can help them become healthy habits.
 It helped me, and I hope it helps you.